Publisher, Louis Mannie Lionni

 Brendan is a poet and graduate of Yale School of Sacred Music, working on a Gesamtkunstwerk called The Icon: https://brendandempsey.weebly.com/etudes.html.

 Trish Denton is an educator, performing artist and director.

-Janifer is a writer or essays and fiction.
+Janifer is a writer of essays and fiction.

-Emer Pond Feeney is a library worker, writer, and mother.
-She and her partner live in the New North End with four indoor, domesticated cats, two outdoor, feral cats, and two mysterious teenagers.
+Emer is a library worker, writer, and theatre-maker.
+She and her partner live in the New North End with four indoor, domesticated cats and three outdoor, feral cats

 Henry Finch is a poet.

 Pete Garitano moved to Vermont to raise a few children, and met other people who did not believe everything they were told.
 He is a small-time farmer, challenging the wisdom of those who run the world.